Program description

 A Christian theology of revelation: Creation as a locus for revelation; reflection on how God has spoken in the history of Israel; fulfillment of revelation in Jesus Christ; impact of divine self-disclosure in shaping early Christian communities; faith as a human response to divine self-disclosure; implications for understanding the inspiration of Sacred Scripture and the meaning of Tradition; Christian revelation and other world religions.

-Understanding Jesus of Nazareth, his message and works.
-Theological interpretations of his death, resurrection, exaltation, and the eschatological event of salvation.
-Jesus as Messiah and Saviour, son of Mary and Son of God.
+Understanding Jesus of Nazareth, his identity, message and mission.
+Jesus the Messiah, Saviour, Lord, High Priest, son of Mary and Son of God.
+Theological interpretations of his death, resurrection and exaltation.

 An introduction to the field of ethics within theology.
 Historical development of ethical approaches within theology.
 Constitutive elements of moral existence.
 Moral existence and Christian faith.